-Metadata is different information embedded within a file either a picture, video, audio file or else.
-They allow storing various information about the file such as its date of creation, creator name, length, name and more directly within the file.
+Metadata are different information embedded within a file either a picture, video, audio file or else.
+They allow to store various information about the file such as its date of creation, creator name, length, name and more directly within the file.

 Why are they useful?

 They allow a better user experience by providing more information about the file.

 They allow a better licensing/protection for example with the use of ISRCs & Copyrights fields in audio.